 We store and process your user and usage data (refer to article: [DATA STORAGE] What data is stored by YAMM and how is it used?) in Firebase, the Google cloud-hosted database.

 The physical storage of YAMM data and processing is protected under Data Processing and Security Terms of Google Cloud Platform.

-YAMM is GDPR compliant as we do not store or transfer any personal data.
+YAMM is GDPR compliant as we don't store or transfer any personal data.
 This is because your customer’s data (mailing list) is stored in your Google Spreadsheets and is never saved in our database.

 Do we do international transfer of personal data?

-We will never transfer, sell, make copies, or share any of your data stored by YAMM to third party services or companies.
+We won't transfer, sell, make copies, or share any of your data stored by YAMM to third party services or companies.

 Can you exercise your right to data portability?

-As detailed in our article [DATA STORAGE] What data is stored by YAMM and how is it used?, we do not store any of your customers’ data (mailing lists).
+As detailed in our article [DATA STORAGE] What data is stored by YAMM and how is it used?, we don't store any of your customers’ data (mailing lists).
 So we are not obliged for any data portability requests.

 Which Data Transfer mechanisms does YAMM rely on?
 Standard Clauses or Privacy Shield?